PTarasenko/PTarasenko.github.io/_posts/2018-05-25-flightdelays.md

 <font size="3">During this project I worked with <b>Classification</b> problem to predict if delay going to happen.
 Also <b>Regression</b> problem and <b>Multi Classification</b> problems to predict length of delay.
 <p>
 <p>
-<b>On this graph I clearly can see how many delays and their length each Aircompany have</b>
+<b>On this graph we can see how many delays and their length each Aircompany have</b>
 <p>
 <img src="/images/flightdelays/del1.png">
 <p>